 Caring for a bonsai is not as difficult as it seems.
 However, since bonsai are planted in small pots, there are some basic guidelines for placing, watering, and transplanting trees.
 The process of growing a bonsai is not much different from growing a normal tree.
 If you've ever grown a plant, indoors or outdoors, you're familiar enough to be able to maintain a bonsai.

 The key factors are water, sunlight, soil, and other fertilizer additions.
 These are vital to the cultivation of any plant and bonsai are no exception.
 Indoor bonsai trees are sensitive and very delicate.
-They need special attention and care.
+They need special attention , pruning and tree trimming.

 Growing and caring for bonsai can be a daunting task.
 Bonsai growers need to know the basics of bonsai care to avoid a mess in their bonsai project.
 It is possible to grow bonsai indoors.
 The important thing is that it provides all the necessary elements to survive in an indoor environment.